flotiq/flotiq-docs/docs/API/content-type/creating-co.md

     === "400 Validation error"

-        Returned when data has not been correct and object was not saved
+        Returned when data has not been correct, and the object was not saved

         ```
         {